Igaigasuru/EXPRESSCLUSTER/SSRScluster_setup.md

 			- Database Engine Configuration:
 				- Add accounts which will be used from both Primary and Secondary server
 					(e.g. domain user for Windows authentication or sa account for SQL authentication)
-				- Set \<folder path which is on sd resource Data Partition\> for Data Root Directory
+				- Set \<Folder path which is on sd resource Data Partition\> for Data Root Directory
 		1. Move group to Secondary server
 	1. On Secondary server
 		1. Install MSSQL Server